 Eastern Time, Monday through Saturday.
 (Please note: We are closed on Saturdays through the summer months.)
-We are closed on Sundays.
-Please have your order number or customer number (from the catalogue mailing label) ready when you call.
+We are open on Sundays from 12 p.m. to 5 p.m.
+Please have your order number or customer number (from the catalog mailing label) ready when you call.
 Or you may send an email; again, please help us serve you

 better by giving us your complete name and address, and an order number if possible.
 You can also reach

 us by sending mail to White Flower Farm, PO Box 50, Litchfield, CT 06759-0050.
 (Back to top)

 We are pleased to accept orders until the last realistic planting date in your area.
 For northern gardeners in spring, this

 generally means early June, weather permitting.
 We encourage gardeners in the South to order early so we can deliver while nights are still cool.
 In the fall, weather permitting, we ship bulbs to Northern gardeners until early November; to warmer zones, through November.
 We cannot deliver any orders to

 Alaska or Hawaii, and we cannot ship any orders outside the continental U.S. or to an APO/FPO/DPO

 Our shipments may travel via UPS, which requires a street address for delivery, OR by

 Priority US Mail, so please provide both addresses, if applicable.
 Large or heavy items are generally shipped via UPS.
 We ask that, when possible, you please provide an address where there is a daytime recipient available.

 In the rare case when severe weather prevents timely delivery of tender plants intended as gifts, we will send an announcement of your gift.
 We cannot be responsible for delivery problems due to incorrect addresses.